 Stack Tower is launched at the BOMA International Trade Show in Anaheim, California.

 Peter Stevenson is selected to be a member of the 18 member standard setting committee to help write and develop an entirely new measurement standard.
-Soon to be known as the International Property Measurement Standards (IPMS), a group of 70 professional and not-for-profit organisations from around the world, working together to develop and implement international standards for measuring property.
+Soon to be known as the International Property Measurement Standards (IPMS), a group of 70 professional and not-for-profit organizations from around the world, working together to develop and implement international standards for measuring property.

 Stevenson Systems develops Stack Tower, a web-based stacking plan for commercial real estate.
 This new online platform provides the tools for Stevenson Systems clients to integrate leasing information, building measurement and accounting data all in one centralized location.